-Friday, 10 February 2023
+Friday, 9 February 2024

-- Students will be required to go straight to the McAuley Campus on this day.
-Senior students will be advised to help Year 7s on the buses. - Students will need drinks, bathers, sunscreen, hat & lunch although a fundraising BBQ will be available. - All students need to come to school so they can be marked off their Homeroom roll. - Parents are most welcome to attend and students are encouraged to come dressed in House colours. - If you want to take your child home after the Swimming Sports Carnival, please give your child a note for their Homeroom teacher. - Students will catch buses for home from the McAuley Campus at the end of the day. - One piece bathers are required for girls.
+- In 2024 the swimming sports carnival will be held at the Terang Pool. • More details will be shared with students in regards to bus travel for this day. • Students will need drinks, bathers, sunscreen, hat & lunch although a fundraising - BBQ will be available. - Parents are most welcome to attend and students are encouraged to come dressed in House colours. - If you want to take your child home after the Swimming Sports Carnival, please give your child a note for their Homeroom teacher. - One piece bathers are required for girls.